Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Only a Proxy Extension, Not a VPN

-Thankfully, NordVPN’s Chrome extension is safe.
+Thankfully, NordVPN’s Chrome extension is completely safe.
 It uses TLS AES-256 encryption and offers a kill switch to prevent IP leaks.

 If you simply want a Chrome extension to unblock social media and stream video, NordVPN’s extension is safe enough for these purposes.